Chris Head (politician)

 Christopher T. Head (born January 13, 1963) is an American politician.
-A Republican, he was elected to the Virginia House of Delegates in 2011.
-He represents the 17th district, made up parts of Botetourt and Roanoke counties and the city of Roanoke, in the western part of the state.
+A Republican, he currently serves in the Senate of Virginia, representing the 3rd district which includes all of Alleghany County, Botetourt County, Craig County, Rockbridge County, Buena Vista, Covington, Lexington, Staunton and Waynesboro, and parts of Augusta County and Roanoke County.
+He previously served in the Virginia House of Delegates from 2012-2024, representing the 17th district, made up parts of Botetourt and Roanoke counties and the city of Roanoke, in the western part of the state.

 Early life, education, business career

 Chris Head grew up in Commerce, Georgia.
 He received a BMus degree from the University of Georgia in 1985.
 Shortly after he moved to Virginia, where he was a small business owner.
 In 2001, Chris and his wife, Besty, co-founded their first franchise of Home Instead Senior Care, an in-home health care service business.
 They have three children.
 He is a deacon at his church, Bonsack Baptist, and sings in the choir.
 He is a member of multiple civic and philanthropic organizations in the Roanoke Valley and in 2009 was awarded the Roanoke Regional Small Business of the Year.